Four Generations of Family Wine Pioneers

 Jim also helped change the landscape of California wine history with his 1964 introduction of “America’s First Petite Sirah” from his 1961 vintage.
 Before that time, Petite Sirah was used only as a blending grape in winemaking; however, Jim recognized this luscious variety’s wonderful potential as a varietal wine.
 Jim is now affectionately known as the “Father of the Concannon Clones” and the “Father of Petite Sirah.”

 Some of John’s most energetic endeavors have also been focused upon preserving the landmark estate’s extraordinary sense of place by creating an exceptional winery experience for guests.
 As a result, Concannon is now recognized by USA Today Travel and other national publications as a top wine country destination.
-Like those who led before him, John is committed to working towards the overall success of the California wine industry, and he currently serves on the Board of the Livermore Valley Wine Growers Association, is a member of the Tri-Valley Conservancy, and past President of the Petite Sirah advocacy group, PS I Love You.
+Like those who led before him, John is committed to working towards the overall success of the California wine industry, and he currently is a member of the Tri-Valley Conservancy and past President of the Petite Sirah advocacy group, PS I Love You.